AdrianArnaiz/AdrianArnaiz/content/home/talks.md

 # Order that this section appears on the page.
 weight: 40

-title: 'Talks'
+title: 'Selected Talks'
-subtitle:
+subtitle: 'A selection of my recent presentations and invited talks'

 content:
   # Page type to display.
 E.g. post, event, publication...
   page_type: event
   # Choose how many pages you would like to display (0 = all pages)
-  count: 8
+  count: 0
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.